Saudi Binladin Group

 Saudi Binladin Group (SBG; مجموعة بن لادن السعودية), known as Binladin Group Global Holding Company since 2019, is a multinational construction conglomerate headquartered in Jeddah, Saudi Arabia.
 In 2011, the Saudi Binladin Group signed a US$1.23 billion contractual agreement to construct the tallest building in the world, Jeddah Tower in Jeddah.
 They are also party to a US$3.4 billion agreement to construct the Doha Metro located in Doha.
 The conglomerate comprises an estimated 537 companies.
-The group's founder was business magnate Muhammad bin Ladin.
-Muhammad bin Ladin is the father of Osama bin Laden—the founder and first leader of al-Qaeda—who was most known for planning the September 11 attacks in the United States in 2001.
+The group's founder was business magnate Muhammad bin Ladin, father of Osama bin Laden.
+As of December 2025, the Saudi Ministry of Finance holds a majority stake following a debt-to-equity conversion approved by shareholders.

 Overview

-The SBG was founded in 1931 by Sheikh Muhammad bin Ladin. whose relationship with the country's founder, Abdulaziz Al Saud, led to important government contracts such as refurbishing the mosques at Mecca and Medina.
+The SBG was founded in 1931 by Sheikh Muhammad bin Ladin, whose relationship with the country's founder, Abdulaziz Al Saud, led to important government contracts such as refurbishing the mosques at Mecca and Medina.
 In 1964, Muhammad bin Ladin was commissioned to reclad the Dome of the Rock in Jerusalem.
 After the death of Sheikh Mohammed in 1967, the group was headed by Mohammed Bahareth, brother of Mohammed's first wife and uncle of his oldest children.
 In 1972, Salem, the eldest son of Muhammad bin Ladin, took over as his father's successor with the assistance of several brothers.
 Upon Salem's death in a plane crash in 1988, the leadership of the group passed to one of Salem's brothers, Bakr, along with thirteen other brothers who make up the board of the bin Ladin group.
 The most important of these include Hasan bin Ladin, Yeslam bin Ladin and Yehia bin Ladin.

 The Group considered an initial public offering in 2011, but declined to do so due to a combination of low oil prices, a weak stock market, and bureaucratic obstacles.

 In April 2018, Bakr bin Laden, as well as his brothers Saleh and Saad, transferred their 36.2% stake in the Saudi Binladin Group to the Istidama Holding Company, which is owned by the Ministry of Finance.
 The government of Saudi Arabia subsequently established a five-person committee to run the Binladin Group, which includes of Abdul Rahman Al Harkan, Khaled Nahas, Khalid Al Khowaiter.
 Reuters described the ownership transfer as a functional nationalization, with al-Harkan, the committee's chairman, reporting to Finance Minister Mohammed Al-Jadaan. al-Karkan subsequently negotiated an 11 billion riyal loan from the Ministry of Finance.

+In December 2025, shareholders approved converting debt owed to the Ministry of Finance into shares as part of a capital increase, raising the ministry's ownership to 86.38%.